AbYT101/AbYT101-news_analytics_10ac_week0/README.md

 ## Usage

 Explore the notebooks in the notebooks/ directory to understand the analysis process.
-Run the notebooks or Python scripts in the src/ directory to perform analysis tasks.
+Run the notebooks or Python scripts in the src/ directory to perform loading tasks.
 Modify the code to fit your specific analysis requirements and datasets.

+### Configuration
+Configure the package by modifying the src/config.py file.
+Adjust parameters such as file paths, API keys, or any other configuration settings relevant to your use case.

+### Data Loading
+The package provides a data loader module (loader.py) in the src directory.
+Use this module to load your network data into a format suitable for analysis.

 ## Task Completion

 ### Task 1

     - Created a GitHub repository named news_correlation_analysis.
     - Cleaned up the starter python package on a separate branch named task-01 to implement Task 1.
     - Committed changes with descriptive commit messages and pushed my changes.